ethereum/devp2p/caps/eth.md

 A peer may respond with an empty list if none of the requested cells are available.

+To manage uplink bandwidth usage, a node may disconnect peers that send excessive requests.
+This can be enforced by monitoring metrics such as the number of requested cells over a given period.
 ## Change Log

 ### eth/ ()